lbwa/Front-End-Interview/docs/advance/adv-hybrid/adv-hybrid.md

   const body = document.body || document.getElementsByTagNames('body')[0]
   body.appendChild(iframe)

-  // Once schema request invoked, we can destroy iframe
+  // Once schema request has been invoked, we can destroy iframe
   // It's used to prevent too many iframe to memory overflow setTimeout(() => {
     body.removeChild(iframe)